landaxr/waypoint/README.md

 # w@y_p01nt - Build and Mint a Virtual World, all from the Browser

+This project is built for the [2022 HackFS hackathon](https://ethglobal.com/events/hackfs2022), under the project (w@y_p01nt)[https://ethglobal.com/showcase/w-y-p01nt-890c8]

-The application is entirely serverless.
+The application is entirely serverless, and runs on a single-page react app in the browser, hosted at: [waypoint.on.fleek.co](https://waypoint.on.fleek.co/)

 ## High level features: